 If they are sophisticated, people will tell victims that the person injured owes their “victimized” assailant an apology.
 Flying Monkeys who know an Abuser abuses and choose to support them anyhow are of a particular sort, but the ones who are lied to by the Abuser and leap to that person’s defense without knowing they have themselves been victimized break true abuse target’s hearts with overwhelmingly empathic concern, fear for that person’s safety, and emotionally unsupported sorrow.

 If they are crude but charismatic, they will rally a posse of brutish Flying Monkeys to harassed bully a victim to the point that the innocent person is either forced to flee for safety or they are compelled to ask for legal protection by authorities.
-Think Flying Monkeys dressed up like New Jersey gangsters or groups of Oz-like apes (posing as thuggy, well-armed militia and distempered bikers).
+Think Flying Monkeys dressed up as New Jersey gangsters or groups of Oz-like apes (posing as thuggy, well-armed militia and distempered bikers).

 The aforementioned points we have shared here “AS IS” with no warranty.
 We are not in any way striving to make an appeal to reason as authority figures.